jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

     Any additional characters typed will be discarded.

 * `.setEntryValid(title)` & `.setEntryInvalid(title)` & `.setEntryWaitingValidation(title)`
-    These will set the relevant status of a validation Entry.
+    These will set the relevant status of a Validation Entry (how it looks).
     (Have a look [here](/specialCharacters) for help displaying special characters)
     ![EntryValidation](img/entValidation.png)